-

 Introduction

-Applications are invited for research bursaries for undergraduate students of the School of Engineering, University of Galway, wishing to pursue a summer research project in the School of Engineering, over a 5-week period between 19th May – 29th August 2025.
+Applications are invited for research bursaries for students of the School of Engineering, University of Galway, wishing to pursue a summer research project in the School of Engineering, over a 5-week period between 18th May – 28th August 2026.
 Two scholarships are available, each with a bursary of €2,000.

 Eligibility

 These internship bursaries are available to eligible students in the School of Engineering, University of Galway.
-Students in years 1-4 are eligible to apply
+Undergraduate students in years 1-4, and postgraduate students in the final year of their 5-year integrated masters are eligible to apply

 - Students who are on a paid PEP or are due to be on a paid PEP will not be eligible.